mdavidsaver/linStat/README.md

 An EPICS Driver to serve up Linux system and/or process specific information from an IOC.

+Requires:

+- EPICS Base >= 7.0.4
+- gcc or clang with c++17 support
+- Linux

 ## Comparison with iocStats

 This module provides a super-set for the information provided by